 Eligibility Requirements for Federal Financial Aid

-To receive federal financial aid, students must:
+To receive federal financial aid, students must meet the following eligibility requirements:

 - Have a high school diploma or GED